adventurelibrary/advl-api/README.md

 ## Faster Tests
 If you only want to run tests in a particular file, it can speed up your tests to edit the `package.json` file's `ava` section.
 Edit the `files` attribute of that object to only point to the file you're testing, and remove the wildcard entry.
 Do **not** commit this.

+## Reindexing
+To clear the all assets and bundles from Elastic Search and then reindex from the database you can run `npm run reindex`